Understanding Gross Wages – Complete Guide

 What is the monthly gross wage?

-When you pay or calculate the gross wage every month, for an hourly or daily-rated worker, it is called the monthly gross wage
+When you pay or calculate the gross wage every month, for an hourly or daily-rated worker, it is called the monthly gross wage.
+But see the determining factor: “an hourly or daily-rated worker”.

-Wage, in general, refers to what an employer pays to a worker for service or work for a specified duration.
-The specified duration could be: hourly, daily, or weekly.
+Wage generally refers to what an employer pays to a worker for service or work for a specified duration.
+The specified duration could be hourly, daily, or weekly.

 Hourly wage vs monthly wage: which is better?